Past President, Sask Sport Inc.

 Today, I play in the Great Western Ladies Volleyball League in Regina.
 I play with and against some very talented and competitive women.
 I admire their commitment to volleyball and am in awe of their skills.
 I have played in this league for over 16 years with the same team, and I am proud of the strength and depth of talent of the women volleyball players in this league and throughout our province."

 Audra Young was elected to the Sask Sport Inc. Board of Directors in 2008 and became President in June 2010.
 She has served as the Chairperson of the Sport Funding Committee and has been a member of the Trust Committee, Community Funding Committee, and the Aboriginal Sport Leadership Council.
 She has also been involved with Family Service Regina, the Rainbow Youth Centre, the 2008 On-Scene Conference organizing committee, Saskatchewan Police Aboriginal Recruiting Committee (S.P.A.R.C.)
 Recruiting Strategist, and the Regina Police Service Half Marathon 2011 Committee.

 Audra was born and raised on the Cowessess First Nation.
-She is married to Robyn Lynch, and they have a 16 year old son named Quinn.
-She is a 20 year member of the Regina Police Service and is currently assigned to the Major Crimes Unit.
+She is married to Robyn Lynch, and they have a 20 year old son named Quinn.
+She is a 23 year member of the Regina Police Service and is currently assigned to Shift #3 as a Watch Commander.

-Audra has played volleyball for many years and currently plays on a women's team in the Great Western Ladies Volleyball League.
+Audra has played volleyball for many years.
 She and her colleagues started a women's police team, and in 1997, they competed at the World Police and Fire games in Calgary, AB, in 1998 at the Can-Am Police - Fire Games in Regina, SK (bronze medalists), and in 2008 at the Can-Am Police-Fire Games in Saskatoon, SK (silver medalists).